calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 4. **Greyhound** --- I'm an absolute sucker for a realistic WW2 movie and this fits the bill.
 No surprise that Tom Hanks is involved.
 5. **Ted Lasso** --- Ted Lasso was a nice injection of wholesome in my year.
 Although, I have to say I thought season 2 was terrible and a huge disappointment.
 6. **Randy Feltface** --- I don't really know what to say about Randy Feltface other than that you need to go watch [all](https://www.youtube.com/watch?v=Z4pkE3OFpkc&ab_channel=RandyFeltface) [of](https://www.youtube.com/watch?v=Ktb6Ksx1luY&ab_channel=Frenchipotle) [his](https://www.youtube.com/watch?v=YzxAv9qz79s&ab_channel=RandyFeltface) [specials](https://www.youtube.com/watch?v=CXEcxvrrUYg&ab_channel=HeliumComedyStudios) right now.
+7. **Avatar: The Way of Water** --- Didn't go into this movie thinking I would like it but I really did.
+Strong character development and great world building.
-7. **Barry Season 3** --- Barry still keeps delivering an absurd mix of comedy and drama.
+8. **Barry Season 3** --- Barry still keeps delivering an absurd mix of comedy and drama.
-8. **Hitch** --- A gold standard romantic comedy.
+9. **Hitch** --- A gold standard romantic comedy.
-9. **Vengeance** --- I'm a big fan of B.J.
+10. **Vengeance** --- I'm a big fan of B.J.
 Novak's work so I knew I had to watch this.
 I thought it was great although I can't say I loved the ending.
-10. **Inventing Anna** --- I kinda hated that I liked this but it was a really addicting watch.
-Still can't get Anna's voice out of my head.

 ## Top 10 Books